 FIL Life has a small portfolio of GBP denominated single and joint life annuity policies, all of which are currently in-payment.
-These consist of 1,049 policies (as at 30 June 2017), with an average annual payment of approximately £490 and a current average age of approximately 68 years.
+These consist of 1,031 policies, with an average annual payment of approximately £467 and a current average age of approximately 69 years.
 No new FIL Life annuities have been written since July 2010.
-At 30 June 2017, the best estimate liability in respect of these contracts, before allowing for reinsurance, amounted to £12.6m (2016 £14.4m).
+At 30 June 2018, the best estimate liability in respect of these contracts, before allowing for reinsurance, amounted to £11.8m (2017: £12.6m).
 This annuity book is fully reinsured thereby removing any mortality risks from FIL Life.
-Consequently, FIL Life's business does not involve accepting any material insurance risk and therefore no traditional underwriting is required.
+Consequently, FIL Life's business does not involve accepting any material insurance risk and therefore, no traditional underwriting is required.
 Given that FIL Life does not undertake any traditional underwriting, there is no quantitative information on the performance to report.

-A.2.2 Underwriting performance
+A.2.2 Underwriting Performance

 With regards to the unit-linked pensions business, the primary costs and rewards of investing are passed on to pension scheme members.
 The assets and liabilities of the Company are therefore closely matched.
-FIL Life earns a management fee based upon the level of assets under administration.
+FIL Life earns a management fee based upon the level of AUA.